Ready To Stake ETH? How To Make Money On Ethereum 2.0

 Initially, Ethereum 1.0 and 2.0 will work in parallel.
 During phase 0, you’ll be able to migrate ETH tokens to the Ethereum 2.0 “beacon chain,” which will handle staking exclusively.
 During phase 0, Ethereum 1.0 will handle non-staking activity, including transaction activity and smart contract activity.

-Ethereum 2.0 is a multi-year project, and even as it takes on more of the duties that Ethereum 1.0 currently performs, it won’t replace it entirely.
-But staking will eventually supersede the PoW consensus algorithm.
-“Mining will likely end at some point,” Drake told Crypto Briefing.
-“Eth1 will likely never be discontinued, unless the community clearly favours that.”
+Ethereum 2.0 is a multi-year project.
+But even as staking is introduced, it will not replace the old system entirely.
+“Mining will likely end at some point,” Drake tells Crypto Briefing.
+“Eth1 will likely never be discontinued, unless the community clearly favors that.”